Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

 We begin with an analysis of the monomer.
 YSR states have been observed in \nbse\ for magnetic atoms located in the bulk \cite{Menard2015, Senkpiel2018} and on the surface \cite{Kezilebieke2018, Liebhaber2020, Yang2020}.
 A differential conductance (\didv) spectrum of a Fe monomer at the specified adsorption site and recorded with a superconducting Nb tip is shown in Fig.\,\ref{Fig:figure2}a (black line; tip gap indicated in gray).
 We resolve four pairs of subgap YSR resonances labeled $\alpha$-$\delta$ at symmetric bias voltages.
 These emerge from exchange coupling four half-filled $d$ orbitals to corresponding conduction electron channels \cite{Ruby2016,Oppen2021}, indicating that the Fe atom is in a spin-2 state.

-Depending on the sign of the energy $E_\mathrm{YSR}$ of the corresponding YSR resonance, each channel can bind a quasiparticle ($E_\mathrm{YSR}<0$) or not ($E_\mathrm{YSR}>0$), with the two options separated by a quantum phase transition at $E_\mathrm{YSR}=0$ (see also SM \cite{SM}).
+Due to the Kondo-like screening, the effective spin $S_\mathrm{eff}$ of the monomer depends on the number $Q$ of bound quasiparticles.
+Depending on the strength of the exchange coupling within the channel, each channel can bind a quasiparticle or not, with the two ground states separated by a quantum phase transition (see also Supplementary Note 1).
 Each bound quasiparticle partially screens the bare impurity spin $S=2$.
-We can deduce the sign of the four YSR states by tracking how the energies of the YSR states shift as a function of the adsorption site relative to the CDW \cite{Liebhaber2020}.
-Our analysis indicates that at the specified adsorption site, three YSR resonances ($\alpha$-$\gamma$) are in the screened state.
-The fourth resonance ($\delta$) can be in the screened or in the unscreened state, with the latter possibility being more likely and assumed in the following.
-With three channels binding a quasiparticle at the impurity site, the impurity spin is effectively reduced to $S_\mathrm{eff}=\frac{1}{2}$ in the monomer.
-We conclude that the monomer is in a $(Q=3,S_\mathrm{eff}=\frac{1}{2})$ ground state, where $Q$ counts the number of bound quasiparticles.
-(Further indications against the less likely assignment of four screened channels are provided in the supplementary material (SM) \cite{SM}.)
+We can deduce the screening state of the four channels by tracking how the energies of the YSR states shift as a function of the adsorption site relative to the CDW \cite{Liebhaber2020}.
+Our analysis indicates that for Fe on the maximum of the CDW, three YSR resonances ($\alpha$-$\gamma$) are in the screened state.
+For the fourth resonance ($\delta$), the assignment is less definitive, with the unscreened state being more likely and assumed in the following.
+With three channels binding a quasiparticle at the impurity site, the spin of the monomer is effectively reduced to $S_\mathrm{eff}=\frac{1}{2}$, and the monomer is in a $(Q=3,S_\mathrm{eff}=\frac{1}{2})$ ground state.
+(Indications against the less likely assignment of four screened channels are provided in the Supplementary Note 2).

+The small effective spin $S_\mathrm{eff}=\frac{1}{2}$ of the adatoms indicates that the spin needs to be treated quantum mechanically.
+Direct evidence for the quantum spin nature is provided by a Kondo resonance which the Fe atoms induce, when the substrate is in the normal state (see Supplementary Note 4 and Supplementary Fig.\,4).
+We will see below that a description in terms of quantum spins is also strongly suggested by the spectra of adatom dimers on the superconducting substrate.

+We can obtain fingerprints of the YSR resonances through their wave-function patterns, which will allow us to track how YSR resonances shift and hybridize as adatoms are assembled into chains.
+As a result of the quantum phase transitions, one must take some care when interpreting YSR patterns.
+In the unscreened state (no bound quasiparticle), the electron-like wave function is observed at positive bias voltage and the hole-like wave function at negative biases.
+In contrast, the assignments are reversed in the screened state.
+Theoretically, the screened ($E_\mathrm{YSR}<0$) and unscreened ($E_\mathrm{YSR}>0$) states are characterized by different signs of the YSR energies, and we use this representation when interpreting our data, see, e.g., Fig.\ \ref{Fig:figure3}(e).